 A blanket project is one that is to be financed solely by nongeneral fund appropriations and it provides authorization for unanticipated property acquisitions, a series of improvements to existing facilities or structures, or initial planning for projects.
 The purpose of the blanket project is to furnish flexibility in responding to unanticipated needs identified during the biennium.
 The initial budget request does not specifically define the scope and cost of the tasks within the blanket project.
 However, once a blanket has been approved, the agency must clearly define each subproject in terms of size and scope before it will be authorized for implementation.
-In addition, the agency must explain why subprojects submitted under the blanket project could not have been anticipated and included as a stand-alone project in the agency's Six-Year Capital Plan.
-The total budget for each task funded under a blanket project should not exceed \$3 million unless otherwise provided in the Appropriation Act.
+In addition, the agency must explain why subprojects submitted under the blanket project could not have been anticipated and requested separately in the capital budgeting process.
+The total budget for each task funded under a blanket project should not exceed \$3.0 million unless otherwise provided in the Appropriation Act.
 Your DPB budget analyst can address specific questions about blanket projects.

-Appendix B Capital Project Phases
+➤ Appendix B: Capital Project Phases

-As explained in the main body of these instructions, capital projects funded with general fund-related sources will likely be funded in phases.
+As explained in the main body of these instructions, capital projects funded with general fund-related sources are likely to be funded in phases.
 These phases are defined and described below.

-"Construction and Professional Services Manual", published by the Department of General Services, contains policies, procedures and guidance that state agencies must follow in the planning, design and execution of both capital outlay and non-capital outlay projects.
+Also note that the "Construction and Professional Services Manual," published by the Department of General Services, contains policies, procedures, and guidance that state agencies must follow in the planning, design and execution of both capital outlay and non-capital outlay projects.